celery/kombu/README.rst

 License
 =======

 This software is licensed under the `New BSD License`.
-See the :file:`LICENSE` file in the top distribution directory for the full license text.
+See the `LICENSE` file in the top distribution directory for the full license text.